braindotai/Machine-Learning-Hackathon/README.md

     2. -20 to 20 degrees random rotation with bicubic resample
     3. Filling with 0.85 * mean of the image (to prevent strong dark background after the random rotation)

+- Training and Validation data split
+	- About 20% of the data is used for validation.
+	- For each class in validation, there's total 40 images.
+	- So in total I've used 400 images for validation.
+	- And the remaining 1,662 images for training.

 - Training data after preprocessing and augmentation

 <img src="./images/sample-training-images.png">